ScialdoneLab/SCOPRO/draft_joss/paper/paper.md

 Seurat and scmap assign a quantitative score to each of the query cell.
 However this quantitative score depends on the clusters included in the reference dataset.
 On the contrary SciBet returns as output only the predicted label of the query cell, but not a quantitative score.
 For all the three methods the labelling show simply to which cluster in the reference the query cell is closer to, but not how much the query cell is similar to the reference.
 Another limitation of the previous methods is that the common genes that drive the labelling of the query cell are not given as output.
-To overcome these limitations, we develop SCOPRO, an R package that assigns a score projection from 0 to 1 between a given cluster in the reference and each single cluster from a query dataset.
+To overcome these limitations, we develop SCOPRO (SCOre PROjection), an R package that assigns a score projection from 0 to 1 between a given cluster in the reference and each single cluster from a query dataset.
 The score is assigned based on the fraction of specific markers of the reference cluster that are conserved in the query cluster.
 The first step is to select as features only the markers of the reference clusters with a median above a given threshold in one cluster and below this threshold in all the other clusters.
 For a given cluster, a connectivity matrix is computed with number of rows and number of columns equal to the number of the selected markers.
 Each entry (i,j) in the matrix can be 1 if the fold change between gene i and gene j is above a given fold change.
 Otherwise is 0.
 Finally the connectivity matrix of the reference cluster and all the clusters in the query dataset are compared.
 A gene i is considered to be conserved between a reference cluster and a query cluster if the jaccard index of the links of gene i is above a given threshold.
 SCOPRO returns as output a score between 0 and 1 that rely only on the fraction of conserved genes between the reference and the query clusters, but not on which clusters are included in the reference.
 For this reason, the score from SCOPRO can be interpreted as an attempt to provide an absolute measure of similarity between query and reference clusters, differently from the output of the previous methods.
 In addition SCOPRO provides as output the genes that are conserved between query and reference dataset.
-These genes are relevant because they are responsible or the final score.
+These genes are relevant because they are responsible for the final score.

 # Key functions

 The two main functions of SCOPRO are:

 1. 'SCOPRO': It takes as input the normalized count matrix of the query and reference datasets, the unsupervised cluster assignment for the query, the selected reference cluster for which we want to compute the score and the features (markers genes) from the reference.
 The output returns by SCOPRO is a list including the score and the conserved genes between each query cluster and the given reference

 2. 'cluster.plot_score': It takes as input the output of SCOPRO and it returns the score between each query clusters and the reference.

 3. 'plot_score_genes': it returns a balloon plot with the conserved and not conserved genes between a given reference cluster and the query clusters.

 In SCOPRO package are also implemented wrapper functions for popular R based projection tools (Seurat, SciBet and scmap).
 These wrapper functions are built in order that their output is perfectly integrable with other SCOPRO functions   This has the advantage of having in one, easy to use library several methods that can be used for a comparison with the output of SCOPRO.